 Nov 10, 8 p.m. on Vermont PBS Plus

 Nov 16, 10 p.m. on Vermont PBS Plus

 This controversial and innovative documentary, directed by the Newsreel Collective including filmmaker John Douglas of Burlington, VT, filmed during the war and in North Vietnam and including footage from other Vietnamese sources, presents a unique view of the mobilization and participation of Vietnamese people committed to their country's fight against colonialism and foreign military aggression.
 The film will be accompanied by an interview with Douglas discussing the motivation of the filmmakers.

 Next broadcast on Vermont PBS Plus: Nov 11, and Nov 17..
 Or watch now below...

 Special Preview Screening Events

-Our free screenings around the state have wrapped up.
-Thank you to all who attended and joined the discussion.
+Thank you to all who attended and joined past discussions and screenings!